After-Shock/docs/docs/reference/multiple-instances.md

 sonarr
 tautulli
 ```
-Ther is a command at the end of this page you can use to get an updated list of roles that support this method.
+There is a command at the end of this page you can use to get an updated list of roles that support this method.

 ## Overview